Let’s Plan a Trip to Lakshadweep with Kids

 Since no local people are living here except for the workers, laborers and staff of the resort, you may not find anything else on the island.
 But I can vouch for the most beautiful and pristine beaches lined with soft white sand and the mesmerizing views of the surrounding which you may not find anywhere else.
 And, you can indulge in a range of water sport activities!

-We stayed at Bangaram Island for 4 nights and it has been our best beach experience in India so far.
+We stayed at Bangaram Island for 4 nights in AC Cottages and it has been our best beach experience in India so far.

 If you want to plan a trip to Lakshadweep with kids, you can choose Bangaram Island without any doubts.
 I will share all about our stay and the activities we did at Bangaram in my upcoming posts.
 So, keep following this series.